greenwebdev/insurance-calc/README.md

 * Since Date of Birth is on the form, we do not require the user to enter their age.
 Instead we display their age in the results section for clarity.
 * Age should be limited to 18 and older.
 As I ran out of time, there is no validation for this at present.
+* Death Cover Amount in the calculation is the same as Death - Sum Insured.

 ### Notes
 * As this is for a front end role, I have created a JSON server to simulate the initial config data, but the calculation itself is done inside the component.
 This would be done via the real API in a real world environment.